nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 2. Clone the repo and change into the nginx-gateway-fabric directory.
 3. Check out the latest tag (unless you are installing the edge version from the main branch).
 4. Go into `deploy/manifests/nginx-gateway.yaml` and change `runAsNonRoot` from `true` to `false`.
+This allows us to insert our ephemeral container as root which enables us to restart the nginx-gateway container.
 5. Follow the [installation instructions](https://github.com/nginxinc/nginx-gateway-fabric/blob/main/docs/installation.md)
 to deploy NGINX Gateway Fabric using manifests and expose it through a LoadBalancer Service.
 6. In a separate terminal track NGF logs by running `kubectl -n nginx-gateway logs -f deploy/nginx-gateway`